 Editor's note: this article was originally published on January 15th 2021 by Nikita Marwaha Kraetzig.
 It was updated on October 12th 2023 by Kevin Enright.

-So, you’ve decided to buy and use satellite imagery but aren’t sure where to start?
-Navigating the trillions of pixels of our planet being captured from space every day can be challenging.
+So, you’ve decided to buy and use satellite imagery, but aren’t sure where to start?
+It's okay.
+Every single day, satellites capture trillions of pixels of our planet.
+Sorting through it all can be challenging.

-What types of satellite imagery are there?
-What kinds of orbits are they in?
-Where can you find imagery and then analyze it?
+What types of satellite imagery are out there?
+What are the different kinds of orbits?
+Where can you find imagery and how do you analyze it?
 Read on to find out.

-Before we dive into buying and using satellite data, let’s go back to basics.
+Before we dive into buying and using satellite data, let’s talk about the basics.

 The Earth is a complex system with a huge variety of geophysical processes, many of which are interrelated.
 Earth-orbiting satellites are among the best ways to understand these from both local and global scales—repetitively and continuously.

-Earth is surrounded by satellites, many of which carry sensitive measuring instruments for observing the planet.
+Earth is surrounded by satellites, many of which carry sensitive instruments to observe the planet.

 These Earth observation (EO) satellites circle our planet in space, collecting information and sending it down to the ground.

-Operating alone or as part of a constellation, these satellites provide us with a global perspective from above.
+Operating alone or as part of a constellation, they provide us with a global perspective from above.
 They help us monitor and protect our environment, respond to humanitarian emergencies, enable sustainable development, and much more.

-There is a wide range of Earth system properties that can be assessed using EO satellites—from vegetation health and ocean salinity to fire intensity and carbon monoxide levels.
+There's a wide range of Earth system properties that can be assessed using EO satellites, from vegetation health and ocean salinity to fire intensity and carbon monoxide levels.

-The types of satellite imagery a satellite generates is dependent on the kind of image-capturing method it uses.
+The type of satellite imagery a satellite generates is dependent on the image-capturing method it uses.